George Washington (inventor): Military contracts

 Washington's at-that-time unique product saw major use as combat rations in World War I. Coffee consumption on the battlefield was seen as valuable since it gave soldiers a caffeine boost.
 E.F.
 Holbrook, the head of the coffee section of the U.S. War Department at the time, also considered it an important aid in recovery from mustard gas.
 It was employed by the Canadian Expeditionary Force from 1914 until the American Expeditionary Force entered the war in 1917, and all production was shifted toward American military use.
 New, smaller producers also sprung up to meet the incredible level of demand from the Army, which in the final period of the war was six times the national supply.

 The instant coffee achieved some popularity with the soldiers, who nicknamed it a "cup of George."
 As the prime attraction was the caffeine boost, rather than the flavor, it was sometimes drunk cold.

 American emergency rations in World War I consisted of a quarter ounce (7 grams) packet of double-strength instant coffee, packed one per man in containers with multiple types of foods meant for twenty-four men.
 Instant coffee was also used in reserve rations and trench rations.
 During World War II, the U.S. military again relied on Washington, but this time on an equal footing with the other major instant coffee brands that had emerged in the interwar period, most notably Nescafé, as well as the new companies formed to meet a renewed military demand.

 Final years

 The G. Washington Coffee Refining Company was purchased by American Home Products in 1943, and George Washington retired.
-The purchase of the company, which was mostly held by the family, was in exchange for 29,860 shares (approx. $1.7 million) of American Home Products stock, at a time when American Home Products was in a period of intense buying, purchasing 34 companies in eight years."Buy, Buy, Buy", Time, December 6, 1943.
+The purchase of the company, which was mostly held by the family, was in exchange for 29,860 shares (approx. $1.7 million) of American Home Products stock, at a time when American Home Products was in a period of intense buying, purchasing 34 companies in eight years.
 Clarence Mark, general manager of G. Washington, succeeded Washington in running the merged unit.

 In Washington's final years, he sold the "Franklin Farms" property, and lived in a home on New Vernon Road in Mendham.

 He died three years after his company was sold, on March 29, 1946, in Mendham, New Jersey, after an illness, at the age of 74.
 His funeral was held three days later.